ylify/VEHoP/README.md

 # Homolog-phylogeny
 A pipeline to construct a phylogenomic tree from genomic sequences, transcripts, and proteins.

 In most cases, phylogenetic relationships are based on amino acids sequences of multi-genes, but it is time-consuming and complicated for researchers to predict eukaryotic genes from the genome.
 The commonly used methods include MAKER and EVidenceModeler.
 Thanks to the newly published Protein-to-genome aligner by Dr. Heng Li, miniprot, it really benefits us to obtain the homolog-based prediction in a few minutes.
 The other point is that Wellcome Sanger Institute is working on expanding the genomic resources with thousands of organisms.
-In addition, the way to construct a good tree is somehow complicated and not user-friendly for most biologists, especially for the mushrooming data.
+In addition, constructing a good tree is complicated and not user-friendly for most biologists, especially for the mushrooming data.
 Here, we develop a Python-based and one-step pipeline, which could be used to construct a phylogenomic tree from different sources, including genomic sequences, transcripts, and proteins.

-Dependencies: miniprot, python3, CD-HIT, TransDecoder, OrthoFinder, FastTree, IQ-TREE2, Mafft, BMGE, HmmCleaner (optional), BioPerl, uniqHaplo, AlignmentCompare.
+Dependencies: java, miniprot, python, CD-HIT, TransDecoder, OrthoFinder, FastTree, IQ-TREE2, Mafft, BMGE, HmmCleaner (optional), BioPerl, uniqHaplo, AlignmentCompare.

 #Installation